jrundhad/blockchain/README.md

 # blockchain
-simple repository to gain further understanding an d practice of block chain fundamentals and simple implementations
+simple repository to gain further understanding and practice of block chain fundamentals and simple implementations